-READINGS
+READINGS:

-Reading materials ( for which a small fee will be charged ) will be distributed throughout the course.
+Reading materials (for which a small fee will be charged) will be distributed throughout the course.
 A subset of these readings can be obtained from the instructor of the course or the Faculty of Education at the beginning of the semester.
-In addition, we will also use the Science curriculum guide and Science Council of Canada Report, 36: Science for every student.
+In addition, we will use the Elementary Science Curriculum Guide 1-7 and Science For Children: A Book For Teachers (required text).
 Guest speakers will be invited and films will be shown.